weinsteinabi/psu_postgrad/README.md

 This project was completed during my internship with the Office of Analytics and Planning with the College of the Liberal Arts at Pennsylvania State University.
 Data was pulled from SQL, processed in R, and imported into Microsoft Power BI to create an interactive dashboard for administration to use.
 It provides a view of trends in student involvement by degree path, as well as student outcomes by degree path.
 In the attached Markdown file is the synopsis of this project and an example panel with data redacted.

 The dashboard was created for the Career Enrichment Network in the College and was passed to me during my internship from others in the office, Sandy Sollenberger and Heather Rutten.
 Below is a synopsis of the project.
+View the project [here](https://github.com/weinsteinabi/psu_postgrad/blob/main/postgrad.md).

 ### Data Sourcing
 Data was compiled from information provided by students in the college-wide End of Semester and Post-Grad Surveys sent out by the Career Enirchment Network (CEN), as well as information stored within the University's SQL server and data noted in student LinkedIn profiles.
 Information pertaining to study abroad experiences was obtained through a combination of these sources and post-excursion surveys also sent by the CEN.